Newsletter - February 2020

 ADMINISTRATIVE SIDE OF THE OGUNQUIT SEWER DISTRICT

-Hello all!
-We wanted to provide you with some brief information on the administrative side of Ogunquit Sewer District.
+Hello!
+Here is some brief information on the administrative side of the Ogunquit Sewer District.
 We encourage you to read the entire newsletter so that you may become familiar with our billing system and District policies.
-Please refer to our website for more detailed information: www.ogunquitsewerdistrict.org.
-We hope to issue a second newsletter in the coming months with information on recent & upcoming projects.
-Enjoy the rest of your winter and let’s hope the groundhog is correct about an early spring!
+Please refer to our new and more user friendly website for more detailed information: Here's to our mild winter continuing!

 *** IMPORTANT REMINDERS FOR PROPERTY OWNERS! ***

-Your separate meter MUST be working to get credit on your sewer bill.
-Check meter weekly/monthly to be sure it’s working.
+> Your separate meter must be working to get credit on your sewer bill.
+Check meter weekly/monthly to be sure it is working.

-Fix leaking toilets & fixtures right away!
-High water bills = high sewer bills!
+> Fix leaking toilets & fixtures right away!
+High water bills equal high sewer bills! for example, a water usage of 11,907 cubic feet is a

-If water usage isn’t reported to KKW, we will estimate your sewer bills.
+> If water usage isn't reported to KKW, we will estimate your sewer bills.
+If your plumber removes your KKW meter each year, please

-Fixed User Charge – Represents expenses that are “fixed” to the District, and would be incurred regardless of the amount of flow (i.e. bond payments, electricity, insurances).
+Debt Retirement Charge (Fixed User Charge)- Represents expenses that are "fixed" to the District, and would be incurred regardless of the amount of flow (i.e. bond payments, electricity, insurances).

-Operating & Maintenance – Represents the variable costs to the District to operate and maintain the sewer system.
+Operating & Maintenance- Represents the variable costs to to district to operate and maintain the sewer system.

-Commercial Kitchen Waste – Restaurant surcharge of $.015 per cubic foot of usage for stronger waste discharge.
+Commercial Kitchen Waste- Restaurant surcharge of $.015 per cubic foot of usage for stronger waste surcharge.

 Minimum Sewer Bill: Usages between 1 cubic foot – 2500 cubic feet will receive a minimum sewer bill.